 At the symposium, we provide a casual yet formal environment for early-career researchers to share and discuss their work through talks and poster presentations.
 This upcoming symposium will focus on the latest findings, developments and open questions regarding how the brain processes the association between different situations and cues as rewarding or punishing.
 In the keynote lecture, Dr. Marcus Stephenson-Jones (Sainsbury Wellcome Centre, London) will introduce the topic and present the work of his research group, titled “Involvement of ventral pallidal neurons in reward seeking and punishment avoidance”.

 To facilitate scientific exchange among all young neuroscientists within Switzerland, we encourage everyone to share their work and to participate in the symposium regardless of their specialty in neuroscience.
-The symposium will conclude with a panel discussion during which all invited speakers will discuss about future directions, trending technologies and necessary turnarounds in neuroscience and as well as science in general.
+The symposium will conclude with a panel discussion (moderated by Maria Sol Fustinana Gueler) during which the panelists will discuss about future directions, trending technologies and necessary turnarounds in neuroscience and as well as science in general.

 If you are a master's student, PhD student or a postdoctoral fellow, and a member of the SSN, we would like to invite you to present your work at our upcoming ERS.
 It doesn’t matter if your project is in early stages and not publication ready.
 You can showcase your innovative work through a talk or a poster presentation, during which you can interact with your peers from across the country.
 This opportunity will also help to hone your presentation skills in a stimulating and friendly environment.

 NOTE: There is a limited number of oral and poster presentations.
 Speakers and poster presenters will be selected from all applicants.

 If you would like to register as a speaker, please click on the "Register as a speaker" button at the top of this page.
 Oral presentations consist of a 10 minutes talk followed by 5 minutes open discussion and will take place in front of the whole audience.